goenning/goenning/_drafts/2017-03-18-server-side-cache-go.md

 }
 ```

 Then we have two structs that implement this interface, [memory.Storage](https://github.com/goenning/go-cache-demo/blob/master/cache/memory/cache.go) that uses a map object to store all the content and [redis.Storage](https://github.com/goenning/go-cache-demo/blob/master/cache/redis/cache.go) that uses a third-party Redis client.

 The implementaton of these structs are pretty straightforward, so I'll skip and go to the important part.
+If you want to give the disk strategy a try, just create a new struct that implements the interface just like the others.

 `cached` is an http middleware that runs before the http handler and returns the content straight away if the page is already cached.
 If it's not, the handler is executed and its body is cached for a given period of time.
 Because it's a middleware, it's really easy to enable and disable it for certain routes.
+Keep reading for a concrete example.

-I'm using `RequestURI` as the key for my storage because I want to cache contents based on different paths and querystring.
+I'm using `RequestURI` as the key for my storage because I want to cache the pages based on different paths and querystring.
 This means that a page with url `/users?page=1` and `/users?page=2` are cached independently even though the same HTTP handler is being used by both URL.

 The code of the middleware is as follow.